2011 is going to be an exciting year for film. Here’s 11 we are particularly looking forward to.

 Thoughts: “With comic book adaps still being the in-thing in Hollywood, Green Lantern is sure to be cinema-friendly when it is released in June”.

 UK Release: 18th February

 Simon Pegg and Nick Frost reunite, this time without the aid of director pal Edgar Wright, to tell the tale of Paul.
 Playing comic book geeks shouldn’t be too much of a stretch for the duo as they journey across the U.S. to pay homage to their UFO geekishness.
 Little do they know that they’re about to get more than they could ever have bargained for from their trip when they meet Paul, a small alien voiced by Seth Rogen who has escaped from Area 51.
 A fumbling adventure ensues filled with misconstrued antics and frolics that is sure to delight both Pegg/Frost fanatics as well as comedy lovers.

-Bradley says: The bromance between Frost and Pegg is sure to provide the film with entertaining central characters, and the inclusion of Sigourney Weaver and Rogen will only add the likeability of the film.
+Thoughts: The bromance between Frost and Pegg is sure to provide the film with entertaining central characters, and the inclusion of Sigourney Weaver and Rogen will only add the likeability of the film.

 UK Release: 29th April